Interprofessional Substance Use Practice Certificate

 Completion of all theory courses and the practicum with a GPA of 2.00 or higher over all courses required for this credential

-Consult with your Program Coordinator or your Program Advisor to ensure that the courses you select are available and appropriate for your program of study and educational goals.
+Consult with the program coordinator or your program advisor to ensure that the courses you select are available and appropriate for your program of study and educational goals.
 Otherwise, you may find that a course does not meet the program requirements and cannot be applied toward this program's credential.